FAQs and General Information

 - Content acquisition costs, which are payments to content providers from whom we license video and other content for distribution on YouTube advertising and subscription services and Google Play (we pay fees to these content providers based on revenues generated or a flat fee).
 Content acquisition costs also include licensing costs for news from our Google News Showcase product.

-- Inventory and other costs related to the hardware we sell.
+- Inventory and other costs related to the devices we sell.

 - In January 2023, we announced a reduction of our workforce.

-- We are also taking actions to optimize our global office space, which have resulted in additional charges within our consolidated statements of income.
+- In 2023 we also took action to optimize our global office space, which resulted in additional charges within our consolidated statements of income.

-- The substantial majority of these charges are recognized within unallocated corporate costs in our segment results.
+- The substantial majority of these charges were recognized within Alphabet-level activities in our segment results.

 - Please refer to our consolidated financial statements as filed with the SEC for further details on the timing, classification and amount of charges associated with reductions in our workforce.